mykelalvis/FT/Traveller/WORKING/Mongoose/Mercenary.md

 effect their own gear on occasion.

-IIncendiary: ncendiary: Incendiary grenades deal 1d6 heat damage to characters within three metres of the blast; the radius is considered to be ablaze for 2d6 minutes – inflicting 2d6 fire damage to anything that enters the area.
+IIncendiary: ncendiary: Incendiary grenades deal 1d6 heat damage to characters within three meters of the blast; the radius is considered to be ablaze for 2d6 minutes – inflicting 2d6 fire damage to anything that enters the area.